BartMassey/genuine-sieve/README.md

 The file `imperative-sieve.hs` contains a fairly straightforward Haskell implementation of the Sieve of Eratosthenes using an `STUArray` of `Bool`.

-It is about an order of magnitude slower than the C implementation.
-This makes it about an order of magnitude faster than the c2 sieve, the fastest of the Haskell "Genuine Sieves".
+The file `wheel.hs` contains an implementation of `massey-sieve` together with code that constructs a "wheel" to accelerate it.
+It is there mostly for illustrative and timing purposes.
+You can run it with "./wheel <wheel-size>
+limit".

+The file `testPrime.hs` contains a copy of the wheel sieve (I don't know why I chose this one rather than the c2 sieve or the imperative sieve) together with a driver that reports on whether the given `Word64` argument is prime.
+It is intended for testing the primality of phone numbers, and in particular will report that 8675309 is prime.

+## Building and Running

 To build these, just use the supplied Makefile by typing "make".
 You will need a recent GHC release (I'm using 8.2.2